alxshelepenok/lumen/content/posts/login-revamp-drip-library-and-more-ui-ux-enhancements.md

 - Release

 ---
 News are coming to Fleek!
-In today's release, we've redesigned the app's authentication page, migrated Fleek to use our new Drip library using Radix & Stitches, and made a ton of UI/UX improvements to the app suggested by users!
+In today's release, we've redesigned the app's authentication page.
 Get ready, because we're working hard to **rebuild the Fleek experience and create a Web3 native app for everyone**.

 This first step will allow us to segway onto Web3 logins and payments (wallet integrations), and soon enough into a full-platform revamp.

 ***

 ## The New Authentication Page ✨

-(GIF)

 ![](https://storageapi2.fleek.co/fleek-team-bucket/screencapture-dev-app-fleek-co-2022-04-13-00_24_58.png)

 Fleek's receiving a freshen-up, and we're starting with the authentication page.
 Whenever you sign up or sign in to Fleek, you'll be greeted with this new view!

-The revamped authentication page uses the Drip library (read more below), and has an improved flow for email verification and GitHub account linking.
+The revamped authentication page uses the Drip library built on Radix and Stitches (we will open-source it soon!), and has an improved flow for email verification and GitHub account linking.

 Not only does this page provide a **cleaner and up to 30% faster experience**, but it'll be the stepping stone upon which we add **a lot more Web3 native login options to Fleek.**